 Public Field Trips

 You're invited to join ISGS scientists on a field trip.
 Currently the ISGS conducts spring and fall geoscience field trips annually.
 Each trip is designed to acquaint you with the geology, landscape, mineral resources, and biodiversity of a different part of the state.
-Along the route, we'll stop frequently to give you time to explore a special area, to talk with geologists and other experts, or simply to admire the view.
-You'll also have opportunities to collect rocks, minerals, and fossils.
+You will have time to explore a special area of the state, to talk with geologists and other experts, or simply to admire the view.

 People of all ages are welcome; however, grade-school groups must be supervised by at least one adult for each five students, and high-school groups must be supervised by at least one adult for each ten students.
 The trips are especially helpful to teachers of earth science classes.

-Each participant will receive a guidebook explaining the geology, topography, and other features along the route and at the stops.
+Each participant will receive a guidebook explaining the geology, topography, and other features for the field trip area.
 A list of guidebooks from previous field trips is available for use in planning your own class tours or private outings.

 The Illinois State Geological Survey, a division of the Prairie Research Institute at the University of Illinois at Urbana-Champaign, has studied and mapped the state's geology and mineral resources since 1905.
 The ISGS also collects, archives, and distributes great quantities of geologic data for basic and environmental research.